Install guide

 pamie --version

-pamie \
+pamie start

 Run the latest Docker image